webArtisan/lessTabs/README.md

 Files that were visited in the last minute will not be closed. (customize from settings)

+##Features

+- Close old and unused tabs with a simple shortcut.

+- By setting the value of the setting value "close_on_open_new" to true, the plugin will execute the closing command when a new tab is opened.

+- Close unrelated tabs to the open project.

+- Close unrelated tabs to the directory of the current open tab (tab with focus).

+- Close unrelated tabs to a user input directory.

 ##Installation
 ### Now available through [Package Control](http://wbond.net/sublime_packages/package_control)!
 The easiest method is through [Package Control](http://wbond.net/sublime_packages/package_control).
 Open the command palette with <kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>P</kbd> (Windows/Linux) or <kbd>⌘</kbd><kbd>Shift</kbd><kbd>P</kbd> (OSX) and type `pci` or `packconin` or whatever you like to get `Package Control: Install` showing.
 Click or hit <kbd>Enter</kbd>, type in `less` or `less tabs` ... and then hit <kbd>Enter</kbd>.